-And at that investment level, (franchises under 100k) you are priced out of trendy brick and mortar stores where you envision yourself as the hostess having fun every day.
+And at that investment level (franchises under 100k), you are priced out of trendy brick and mortar stores where you envision yourself as the hostess having fun every day.
 Plus, that’s a delusion.
 No business is fun every day.

-#1 Just Between Friends
+#1 Just Between Friends:

-#2 Spaulding Decon
+#2 Spaulding Decon:

 This type of company is a good fit for public speakers, networkers, and workers who have empathy.
 You will be in close contact with families on the worst days of their lives.
 But you will be providing a needed and valuable service to your community.

-#3 Senior Placement Referral Businesses
+#3 Senior Placement Referral Businesses:

-#4 Patrice and Associates (Recruiting with a Niche)
+#4 Patrice and Associates (Recruiting with a Niche):

-As an owner, you can start at home and hire one recruiter to come with you to training sessions.
-These businesses can scale easily by hiring more recruiters and opening an office.
-You are recruiting management positions and calling on your local large restaurants, hotels, and casinos to land their placement business.
+As an owner, you can start at home and hire one recruiter to come to the training sessions.
+These businesses can scale quickly by hiring more recruiters and opening an office.
+You are recruiting management positions and calling on your local large restaurants, hotels, and casinos to land their emplacement business.

-#5 Challenge Island
+#5 Challenge Island:

-This is one of the only franchises under 100k offering after-school enrichment programs that are on the cutting edge of S.T.E.A.M. (science, technology, engineering, art, and math).
+This is one of the only franchises under 100k offering after-school enrichment programs on the cutting edge of S.T.E.A.M. (science, technology, engineering, art, and math).
 Challenge Island’s proprietary curriculum has earned countless accolades from schools, teachers, and parents.